Burdines: Expansion and acquisition by Federated

+Conversion of Allied stores

 In 1991, following the 1988 merger of Federated with the Allied Stores Corporation and subsequent bankruptcy reorganization, Burdines absorbed Allied's Tampa-based Maas Brothers/Jordan Marsh Florida division, converting many of the stores to Burdines and closing the rest.
 The conversion resulted in there being fifty-eight Burdines stores in the state of Florida, more than twice their initial store count of 27.

 During the 1990s, stores opened at Pembroke Lakes Mall in Pembroke Pines in the Miami Metropolitan Area, Brandon Town Center in Brandon in the Tampa Bay Area, and Seminole Towne Center in Sanford in the Orlando Metropolitan Area.

-Celebrating its 100th anniversary in 1996, Burdines sold custom-made FIESTAWARE pitchers by The Homer Laughlin China Company.
-The pitchers held 67.5 ounces of liquid and stood seven inches tall.

-1999–2001

-From 1999 to 2001, Burdines experienced major growth, expanding into seven new locations and significantly renovating their existing stores with a lighter color palette and an upgraded decor.
+From 1999 to 2001, Burdines experienced major growth, expanding into seven new locations and significantly renovating their existing stores with a lighter color palette and an upgraded décor.
 The most publicly anticipated stores that opened during this period were those located in expansions of The Florida Mall in Orlando and Aventura Mall in Aventura, while other stores opened with new shopping malls such as Citrus Park Town Center in Citrus Park and The Mall at Wellington Green in Wellington.

 During this period, Burdines also tried another new layout at their store in St. Petersburg's Tyrone Square Mall, in an attempt to improve convenience for shoppers.
 The store upgraded to use a central checkout system and was expected to be more popular among shoppers since they would only need to see a cashier once before leaving.
 However, the design failed as an employee had to manually apply a coded sticker (identifying who made the sale) to the price tag of each item before customers left the store.
 Thus, this convenience plan was quickly abandoned by Burdines, and the company resumed using traditional cashier layouts.

+Conversion to Macy's

 The former flagship store in Miami, built in stages from the 1910s through the 1930s, continued to operate as a Macy's until it was closed in March 2018.
-Ross Stores leased the building in 2019, and are redeveloping it to relocate a nearby store whose building was set to be demolished in favor of a 92-story skyscraper.
-The redevelopment will permit a second store to be located on the first floor of the building.
-The new store will open on March 7, 2020.
+Ross Stores leased the building in 2019, and redeveloped it to relocate a nearby store whose building was set to be demolished in favor of a 92-story skyscraper.
+The redevelopment permitted a second store to be located on the first floor of the building.
+The new store opened on March 7, 2020.